The QATSPY Golfer’s Sports Page: Golf Swing Tips

 Golfers since the early mid 1400’s have one objective in mind in golf, how to get better at golf.
 Since the days when shepherds used staffs to hit stones into rabbit holes on the links, golfers started developing a strategy to improve their game.

 The terrain between the sea and land was known as the links, and this sport has evolved from these humble beginnings.
 Most of these evolution and improvements came from technological developments in clubs and later in golf balls.
-One area that had the biggest impact on golf was in Sport Psychology, the mental game of golf, of how to mentally play this fascinating game.
+One area that had the biggest impact on golf was in Sport Psychology, the mental game of golf, of how to mentally play this fascinating game we call golf.
 The golfer can own the best equipment with cutting-edge technology that money can buy and still be at a disadvantage and the mercy of the golf course.

 One factor the golfer needs to understand on how to get better at golf is to have a coaching mentality, or game management.
 Management occurs in the area between the ears, as described by Bobby Jones, Sr. If the golfer wants to improve their game and handicap, golf management is a great area to start.
 Everyone has an equal opportunity in this region between the ears to either improve or settle for less seeing little to no improvement.